Patent Pruning: How to increase the value of your patent portfolio?

 The Relevance of Portfolio to The Product Line

 When the objective of the client is to conduct a portfolio analysis for the purchase of an IP portfolio, it is very important to identify the relevance of the portfolio to the client’s product line, as this can be a deciding factor whether the purchase should be carried out or not.
 Though patents may have good potential infringement and a good market, however, if it’s not solving their technical problem, it may be of no value to them.
 Therefore, it’s important here that the searcher has a clear and thorough understanding of the client’s objective and their requirements.

 The Current Phase of Technology Covered by the Patent

 The Lifecycle of technology covered by the patent in question is an important aspect that can be a deciding factor for estimating the value of the patent.
-The value of a patent changes based on the phases of technology lifecycle covered in the patent.
-It is normally seen that patents are evaluated at the highest when filed during the development phase of a technology as the players are less and often patents granted in this phase form the base patents of a technology.
+The value of patent changes based on the phases of the technology lifecycle covered in the patent.
+It is normally seen that patents are evaluated at the highest when filed during the development phase of technology as the players are less and often patents granted in this phase form the base patents of a technology.

 On the corollary, during the declining phase of a technology, patents covering the particular technology are valued at a comparatively lower price.

 The value of a patent fluctuates depending on the current phase of the technology lifecycle but it doesn’t have a direct correlation with the quality of a patent.
 The point that should be noted here is that once a technology has reached the other side of the curve (i.e. the end of the declining phase and is replaced by totally new technology) the patents covering the technology are worth nothing.
 Even the high-quality ones.

 For instance, consider the Plasma technology.
 Despite being used in almost all the first few generations of television, it is now replaced by LCD and LED technologies.
 Consequently, the patents covering plasma technology are now worth nothing, even if they are of high quality.